 Turin Castle Ireland Medieval Castle Accommodation & Modern Luxury

 Turin Castle near Ballinrobe in County Mayo Ireland is a Medieval castle standing sentinel in the picturesque countryside.
-This medieval castle accommodation with modern luxury is the perfect location for intimate weddings and family celebrations and can accommodate up to 25 people in the great hall.
-The castle can sleep up to 12 people.
+This medieval castle accommodation with modern luxury is the perfect location for intimate weddings and family celebrations and can cater for up to 25 people in the great hall for a meal.
+The castle can sleep a maximum of 12 people.

 Turin Castle is situated in the ancient barony of Kilmaine surrounded by 16 acres of rich walled pasture land.